filipinophantom/Bieldy/README.md

 ## Contributors

-If you have some ideas for riddles, cryptography challenges, puzzles, or anything of the sort.
-Please email: swampert@yahoo.com
+If you have some ideas for riddles, cryptography challenges, puzzles, or anything of the sort, you can contact us at *email will be setup very soon*.